 The Jannes Library and Learning Center, located at the southwest edge of campus at 4538 Warwick Blvd., is a full-service library.
 Library staff provide individual and group instruction in research skills, including the principles of information literacy and intellectual property rights.
+The visual resources librarian develops and maintains the college's digital image collection in support of teaching and research.

-The mission of the library is threefold: to be a forum for information, ideas, and instruction that will inform and enhance learning in the classroom and the studio for KCAI students and faculty; to foster development of students' skills for self-directed learning; and to support community participation in the arts and design through access to library collections and services.
+The mission of the library is threefold: to provide access to information and ideas that will inform and enhance teaching, learning and research at KCAI; to provide instruction in research skills and promote self-directed learning; and to provide space, hardware and tools for learning and creative pursuits.

-Library collections - monographs, periodicals, exhibition catalogs, electronic books, artists' books, digital images and videos - are developed specifically to support the college's academic programs, with the majority of physical materials selected by faculty.
-Additionally, students, faculty and staff benefit from access to the collections of 66 academic libraries in Missouri and nearby states through KCAI's membership in the MOBIUS consortium.
+Library collections - monographs, periodicals, exhibition catalogs, electronic books, artists' books, slides, digital images and videos - are developed specifically to support the college's academic programs, with the majority of materials selected by faculty.
+Additionally, students, faculty and staff benefit from access to the collections of more than 60 academic libraries in the state of Missouri through KCAI's membership in the MOBIUS consortium.
 Our MOBIUS membership affords walk-in borrowing privileges at eight Kansas City-area academic libraries, including those of the University of Missouri-Kansas City and Rockhurst University, both excellent libraries near the KCAI campus.
-Alternatively, borrowing requests can be initiated online through the library catalog, resulting in delivery of materials via courier from any of the member-libraries to the KCAI library within three to five days.
+Alternatively, borrowing requests can be initiated online through the library catalog, resulting in delivery of materials via courier from any of the 60-plus member libraries to the KCAI library within three to five days.

 Jannes Library subscribes to a broad array of online information resources, giving users 24/7 access, on campus or off, to electronic books, magazine articles, dictionaries, encyclopedias and other information resources, tools for learning, and collections of high-quality digital images.
-Additional online services provided by Jannes Library include a robust language-instruction platform offering more than 80 languages, and a platform for streaming video instruction in software, creative applications, and digital technologies.
-Links to online resources, as well as general information about library operations, are available at the library's home page: http://kcai.edu/campus-life/jannes-library/.
+Additional online services provided by Jannes Library include a robust language-instruction platform offering more than 80 languages, and a platform for streaming video instruction in software and digital technologies.
+Links to online resources, as well as general information about library operations, are available at the library's home page: www.kcai.edu/academics/library.
 This homepage and other Jannes library web pages feature chat windows, offering research help provided by librarians, throughout the day, overnight and on weekends.

-The digital media specialist supports the art history department and all liberal arts courses, as well as studio courses through the production, cataloging, organization and maintenance of the college's digital image collections.
-These collections are hosted by ARTstor, enabling round-the-clock access and seamless integration of our local collections with ARTstor's two-million-plus image collection.
+Visual Resources staff support the art history department and all liberal arts courses, as well as studio courses through the production, cataloging, organization and maintenance of a digital image collection.
+The college's image collections are hosted by ARTstor, enabling round-the-clock access and seamless integration of our local collections with ARTstor's million-plus image collection.